-Check your angles: Follow these tips for those hard to reach areas and pesky baby hairs!
+Work your angles: Follow these tips for hard to reach areas and pesky baby hairs!

-To tame the back: The back of your head is nearly impossible to blow dry even for the most seasoned stylists.
+The back of your head is nearly impossible to blow dry even for the most seasoned stylists.
 Whether your hair is fine or thick, curly or straight, pull back sections forward while drying.
-Properly sectioning hair and securing with clips will ease the entire process.
+Properly sectioning hair ahead of time and securing with clips will ease the entire process.
 Take it one section at a time and make sure section is completely dry before moving on to the next.

-We suggest using a round brush: Lay the section you’re working with on top of the brush and pull/roll the section forward, while aiming blow dryer (from the front) back on the section.
-Rolling the section with the brush forward instead of back will ease those tired arms and will add volume and tame texture.
+We suggest using a paddle brush to smooth and remove excess moisture and then going in with a round brush: Lay the section you’re working with on top of the brush and pull/roll the section forward, while aiming blow dryer (from the front) back on the section.
+Rolling the section with the brush forward instead of back will ease those tired arms while adding volume and taming texture.

-Framing your face: Using a nozzle on your blow dryer will help direct the air to calm even the smallest hairs.
+To finish the look and create a face frame: Use the nozzle on your blow dryer to help direct the air around the face, this can be used to control those pesky baby hairs as well.
 If you’re new at this, try turning down the heat on your blow dryer to avoid frying those delicate strands.

 Start by making a few sections for your desired style and secure with clips.
 Beginning at the hairline, use a small round brush to roll the front section away from the face while pulling forward and down (toward your chin).
-Using a smaller brush is key because it will help you grab those little tiny hairs!
 While working this section, direct the air from the blow dryer away from your face in the same direction you are rolling the brush.
 Working this section diagonally forward gives a great bend in the hair that compliments anyone’s face shape.
-Tools are key to perfecting the section, but if a few strays are still popping up, use your finger tips to pull the last few taut while hitting them with heat.
+Tools are key to perfecting the section, but if a few strays are still popping up, use your fingertips to pull the last few taut while hitting them with heat.